 A: REQUIRED: You will need a DSLR or Mirrorless Camera with changeable lenses.
 This class is not intended for those using point-n-shoot cameras or smart phones.
 This is not a smart phone photo course.

 You will need the ability to shoot in Manual Mode, Shutter Priority Mode and Aperture Priority Mode.
-Some cameras will have an image stabilization or vibration reduction on/off feature, which can be beneficial, but not required.
+Some lenses will have an image stabilization or vibration reduction on/off feature, which can be beneficial, but not required.
 Before class starts, read your camera manual, learn where your manual adjustments are located.
 The sooner you know how to quickly make adjustments to functions like ISO settings, shutter speed, over/under exposure, etc., the quicker you can focus on taking pictures instead of feeling lost and confused with your camera.
 A camera with external buttons/dials for quickly changing aperture, shutter speed, and ISO is recommended.
 We will start with the basics and I start as if the class knows nothing about aperture, shutter speed, ISO, or manual focusing.

 Q: How do I know what camera to buy if I don't have one?